romeara/code-examples/com.rsomeara.query.construction/README.md

 * Adding compile/runtime dependencies for a source set
 * Gradle configuration of Eclipse project values
 * Gradle listing dependency trees
+* Gradle ehancement of test run output on the command line
 * Sonar 4.5.6 support for Java 8 (comment in build file)